DIVERS, 2022

 Organized by Peter Brock and presented by Someday

-Museum of Arts and Design, New York, June 1, 2024 - ongoing
+Museum of Arts and Design, New York, June 1, 2024 - 2025

 Craft Front & Center, exhibition series featuring work from the permanent collection and recent acquisitions